Renaissance Center: Location

 The Renaissance Center is a riverfront property located along the Detroit River.
 Approximately one-mile north of the center are Comerica Park and Ford Field, the respective venues for the Detroit Tigers and Detroit Lions.
 The US portal of the Detroit-Windsor Tunnel emerges adjacent to the western boundary of the Renaissance Center.
 The Renaissance Center is also a station on the Detroit People Mover.
 Additionally a pedestrian skyway, over Jefferson Avenue, connects the complex to the Millender Center.
 Several blocks to the west of the Renaissance Center, along Jefferson Avenue, there are the Coleman A. Young Municipal Center, Hart Plaza, Huntington Place (formerly Cobo Center, home to events such as the North American International Auto Show and Youmacon) and the Joe Louis Arena (former home of the Detroit Red Wings).
 The University of Detroit Mercy School of Law is located just across Jefferson Avenue.
 The Renaissance Center's modernist architecture balances the city's panoramic waterfront skyline, a frequent feature in photography taken from Windsor, Ontario, across the river.
-From the top of Renaissance Center's previous Coach Insignia restaurant (closed in 2017), patrons were able to peer down upon the neogothic spires of the One Detroit Center and the city's Financial District skyscrapers and stadiums.
+From the top of Renaissance Center's previous Coach Insignia restaurant (closed in 2017), patrons were able to peer down upon the neo-gothic spires of the One Detroit Center and the city's Financial District skyscrapers and stadiums.
 The view from the top extended for 30 mi in all directions.

+The Renaissance Center grounds constitute ZIP code 48243.